future-architect/vuls/README.ja.md

         Write report to XML files ($PWDresults/current) -results-dir string
         /path/to/results (default "$PWD/results")
-  -ssh-external
+  -skip-broken
+        [For CentOS] yum update changelog with --skip-broken option -ssh-external
         Use external ssh command.
 Default: Use the Go native implementation
 ```